Bowenniu/DNInfo/DesignDocument.md

 > The value of reflective writing has been highly researched and documented within computer science, from learning to information to showing higher salaries in the workplace.
 For this next part, we encourage you to take time, and truly focus on your retrospective.

 Take time to reflect on how your design has changed.
 Write in *prose* (i.e. do not bullet point your answers - it matters in how our brain processes the information).
 Make sure to include what were some major changes, and why you made them.
 What did you learn from this process?
 What would you do differently next time?
 What was the most challenging part of this process?
 For most students, it will be a paragraph or two.

+Initially, my design was based on a broad and idealized structure, but as i delved deeper into coding and faced practical constrains, significant modifications became inevitable.
+One major change involved adjusting the DomainNameModel class to better integrate with the ArgsController and DataFormatter classes.
+Initially, the data handling in the DomainNameModel was designed in a simplistic manner, but as the need for different output formats became clearer, I realized a more flexible design was required.
+This led to the introduction of additional methods and an optimized class structure to support XML, JSON, and CSV formats.
+The other significant change occured in the handling of command-line arguments.
+My initial design had a rudimentary parameter processing mechanism that did not account for all edge cases and error scenarios.
+As I run the test, I realized the importance of robust argument validation and error handling, which prompted me to significantly improve the argument parsing logic.
+The most challenging part in the process was integrating the various components together while ensuring they collaborated seamlessly.
+Balancing the need for scalability, performance, and user input processing was complex and required careful consideration and frequent adjustments.
+Despite these challenges, this experience underscored the value of a flexible design approach and the importance of interative development in creating a robust and adaptable system.